Massachusetts RMV says that a moped is a "motorized bicycle."

 "Brake horsepower" (BHP) is the rating for highway use.

-6 bhp is the legal requirement for access to interstate and limited access highways.
+6 Bhp is the legal requirement for access to interstate and limited access highways.

 Modern 150cc and over can usually meet this requirement.